xrally/xrally-repo-init/README.md

-# xRally Repo Initializer
+# xRally Plugins Repository Initializer

-Init repo for xRally plugins with a single command.
+Init repository for xRally plugins with a single command.